I Am Not Your Negro

 I Am Not Your Negro is a 2016 documentary film and social critique film essay directed by Raoul Peck, based on James Baldwin's unfinished manuscript Remember This House.
-Narrated by actor Samuel L. Jackson, the film explores the history of racism in the United States through Baldwin's recollections of civil rights leaders Medgar Evers, Malcolm X and Martin Luther King Jr., as well as his personal observations of American history.
-It was nominated for Best Documentary Feature at the 89th Academy Awards and won the BAFTA Award for Best Documentary.
+Narrated by actor Samuel L. Jackson, the film explores the history of racism in the United States through Baldwin's recollections of civil rights movement leaders such as Medgar Evers, Malcolm X and Martin Luther King Jr., as well as his personal observations of American history.
+The documentary was nominated for Best Documentary Feature at the 89th Academy Awards and won the BAFTA Award for Best Documentary.

 Synopsis

 The film opens with a 1968 interview on The Dick Cavett Show.
 Cavett notes that Baldwin is often asked a stubborn question: "Why aren't the Negroes optimistic?"
 He says that many people believe the situation to be improving considerably, with Black people now holding positions of influence across society: as mayors, professional athletes, politicians and TV actors.
 Cavett asks Baldwin, "Is it at once getting much better and still hopeless?"

 In response, Baldwin says, "I don't think there's much hope for it, as long as people are using this peculiar language.
 It's not a question of what happens to the Negro here, [though] that is a very vivid question for me.
 The real question is what's going to happen to this country?
 I have to repeat that."
 Baldwin continues to assert throughout the film that the fate of the United States is directly linked to how effectively it addresses the plight of Black Americans.
 The prospects for the entire country and the prospects for Black Americans are inextricably tied together such that the truth and reckoning for one becomes the same for the other.

 The film is divided into five chapters across which Baldwin weaves the assassinations of Medgar Evers, Malcolm X, and Martin Luther King Jr.

-The first chapter portrays the school integration era of the civil rights movement emphasizing the fierce resistance to desegregation by many white Americans in an attempt to maintain the status quo of white supremacy.

-The second chapter, "Heroes," highlights how white film protagonists are near-universally portrayed through a romantic, heroic lens when pursuing and protecting their interests, even and especially through the use of violence and rape.
-This is contrasted with the media portrayal of Black Americans who do not even need to be pursuing their interests to be suspected of crimes or deviant behavior and to face the barbaric consequences of those unfounded suspicions, being extrajudicially tortured and murdered.

-In May 1963, Baldwin calls a meeting with Attorney General Robert F. Kennedy.
-With playwright Lorraine Hansberry in attendance, the meeting devolves into a tense standoff and does not conclude amicably.
-It does, however, contribute to Kennedy's awakening to the significance and urgency of racial issues across the country.